I just felt like there was no one there for me

 Nearly two years later, she was told she had asthma and prescribed inhalers, but her asthma nurse cast doubt on the diagnosis when none of the drugs were helping to control her symptoms.

 By 2018 things were much worse.
 Sarah could hardly walk up hill without getting out of breath.
-A new GP finally suggested she might have scleroderma – a rare condition which can cause lung tissue to thicken.
+A new GP finally suggested she might have scleroderma – a rare condition which can cause lung tissue to stiffen.
 She had further respiratory and cardiac tests including a CT scan, which showed scarring on her lungs.
 However, delays meant that she didn’t get to see a specialist.

 It wasn’t until later that year that Sarah was finally seen by a heart consultant.
 By now she got out of breath just walking and had to give up the job she loved, as a care worker for people with dementia.
 With the right cardiac tests, she was at last diagnosed with pulmonary arterial hypertension.